Program Contact: Deborah Clark 203-582-8270

 Second Year

-Milestones: Earn 60 credits and a GPA of 2.00 or higher.
-Meet with your adviser at least once per semester to discuss academic, experiential learning, career and co-curricular opportunities.
+Milestones: Earn 60 credits, and an overall GPA of 2.0 or higher, and a science GPA of 2.25.
+Meet with your advisor at least once per semester to discuss academic, experiential learning, career, and co-curricular opportunities.

 Fall Semester